Luigi Taveri: Racing career

 Taveri made his world championship debut in the 1954 season, racing in the 500 cc class on a Norton motorcycle.
 In 1955, he took his first win in the 125 cc race at the Spanish Grand Prix.
 He took one more win in 1955, in the 250 cc class at the Dutch TT.

 Taveri (6) pursues Phil Read (8) during the 1966 125cc Dutch TT.

-He participated in the Isle of Man TT on several occasions from 1955 to 1966 with three victories and several second places amongst his results.
+Taveri participated in the Isle of Man TT on several occasions from 1955 to 1966 with three victories and several second places amongst his results.

-During his career he rode for MV Agusta, and became a works rider for Ducati, MZ, Kreidler and in 1961 for Honda.
+During his career, Taveri rode for MV Agusta, and became a works rider for Ducati, MZ, Kreidler and in 1961 for Yamaha.
 His final Grand Prix victory at the 1966 125cc Italian Grand Prix came 11 years and 133 days after his first win, marking one of the longest winning careers in the Grand Prix motorcycle racing history.
-Over his racing career Taveri had 30 victories and 89 podiums in all classes, including three Isle of Man TT victories.
+Over his racing career, Taveri had 30 victories and 89 podiums in all classes, including three Isle of Man TT victories.
 After retiring from competition, he continued in the sport by demonstrating historic machines.

 Taveri died on 1 March 2018 of complications from a stroke at the age of 88.